kytrinyx/petroglyph/README.md

 Partials have been implemented.
 This defaults to looking for a file in the same file as the template, or in a subdirectory called `partials`.

+There is a shortcut if you're looping over a collection to render a partial for each item in the collection:

+    collection :teas => teas, :partial => :tea

-This can be overridden by re-implementing the `Petroglyph.partial(name)` method.
+The name of the partials subdirectory can be overridden by re-implementing the `Petroglyph.partial(name)` method.

     collection :teas => teas do |tea|
       # partial(template_name, local_variables)